+At higher than recommended doses, this medicine has been shown to cause hypotension.
 There have been postmarketing case reports of intentional overdose with anagrelide hydrochloride.
 Reported symptoms include sinus tachycardia and vomiting.
-Symptoms resolved with conservative management.
+Symptoms resolved with supportive management.
 Platelet reduction from anagrelide therapy is dose-related; therefore, thrombocytopenia, which can potentially cause bleeding, is expected from overdosage.
-Should overdosage occur, cardiac and central nervous system toxicity can also be expected.

-Management and Treatment In case of overdosage, close clinical supervision of the patient is required; this especially includes monitoring of the platelet count for thrombocytopenia.
-Dosage should be decreased or stopped, as appropriate, until the platelet count returns to within the normal range.
+In case of overdosage, close clinical supervision of the patient is required; this especially includes monitoring of the platelet count for thrombocytopenia.
+Dosage should be stopped, as appropriate, until the platelet count returns to within the normal range.

 Additional Agrylin Information

 Agrylin - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.